TheQooseGoose/TheQooseGoose/README.md

 - Projectile strikes to the limbs deal half damage.
 Projectile strikes to the torso deal normal damage.
 Projectile strikes to the head deal double damage.
 - Replaced outdated "Pawn Sensing" component with more advanced "AI Perception" component.
 - Added AI Prediction Sense.
 When the AI has lost sight of the player, the AI will travel to the assumed location.
-  - Patched bug where the AI would travel to the *prior* last known location.
+  - Patched a bug where the AI would travel to the *prior* last known location.
 - After arriving at the assumed last known location, if the player is *still* not found, search the general area and *then* return to normal patrol behavior.
 - Patrol Behavior:
   - To always be relevant, patrols are anchored around the *nearest* player (Anchors can change).